pafklapper/chtnpw-autounlock-archlivedisk/README.md

    -finalizeAction="shutdown" -> select shutdown/reboot for continuation (or choose whatever oneliner to pass through to 'eval')

-   -sideLoadTarget="/sideload" -> change to location to which files in "sideload"-folder will be copied.
+   -sideLoadTarget="/sideload" -> change to location to which files in "sideload"-folder will be copied on Windows partition.
 Must be prepended by a forward slash!

 2. buildLiveDisk.sh
 	- it checks if archiso and arch-install-scripts are available